byteferry/sdds/SDDS specification 1.0 Beta_en.md

-﻿# Sdds Specification 1.0 beta
+﻿# SDDS Specification 1.0 beta
-## Sdds Specification1.0 beta
+## SDDS Specification1.0 beta

-Copyright： Sdds project 2018
+Copyright： SDDS project 2018

 License： GNU GPL

 ### Summary：

-#### What is sdds？
+#### What is SDDS？

-Sdds is a short word of "stream data dynamic structure". sdds is a dsl(domain-specific language).
-Sdds is used to describe the structure of the binary stream data in a programmer-readable and program-understandable manner, thereby enabling reading and writing of the binary stream data with the simple program.
-This article describes the structure of sdds and the features that the sdds engine program needs to support.
+SDDS is a short word of "stream data dynamic structure".
+SDDS is a dsl(domain-specific language).
+SDDS is used to describe the structure of the binary stream data in a programmer-readable and program-understandable manner, thereby enabling reading and writing of the binary stream data with the simple program.
+This article describes the structure of SDDS and the features that the SDDS engine program needs to support.

-#### Why sdds？
+#### Why SDDS？

 In data stream-based communication, or any other processing of binary data streams, we do not have an efficient way to read and write data.
 Usually, we have to write different programs to read and write the different binary data streams.

-The goal of sdds is to use a unified encoding and decoding engine program based sdds to quickly encode and decode binary data streams with minimal partial extension.
+The goal of SDDS is to use a unified encoding and decoding engine program based SDDS to quickly encode and decode binary data streams with minimal partial extension.

-Sdds is dedicated to the coding and decoding of application layer network communication protocols for binary data streams, and strives to simplify communication development.
+SDDS is dedicated to the coding and decoding of application layer network communication protocols for binary data streams, and strives to simplify communication development.

-The goal of sdds is: simple, easy to use, fast and efficient.
+The goal of SDDS is: simple, easy to use, fast and efficient.

-###  The format of Sdds document definition:
+###  The format of SDDS document definition:

-The definition of sdds, wihich we named sdds schema.
-The sdds schema is the file that encodes and decodes the data stream.
-These instructions parse the data through the sdds engine.
+The definition of SDDS, wihich we named SDDS schema.
+The SDDS schema is the file that encodes and decodes the data stream.
+These instructions parse the data through the SDDS engine.
 That is, it is a dynamic data structure based on a communication protocol or document data format.

-The schema definition of sdds uses the json format to facilitate syntax checking with the relevant IDE when writing the schema.
+The schema definition of SDDS uses the json format to facilitate syntax checking with the relevant IDE when writing the schema.

-Keywords in the sdds schema are completely lowercase, and connections between words are underlined.
+Keywords in the SDDS schema are completely lowercase, and connections between words are underlined.

-### Sdds data type
+### SDDS data type

 #### Basic data type:

-Sdds currently supports the following basic data types:
+SDDS currently supports the following basic data types:

     (1) Integer type:

-Int8: integer type, an integer of 1 byte (8 bits) in length.
+- Int8: integer type, an integer of 1 byte (8 bits) in length.

-Int16: integer type, an integer of 2 bytes (16 bits) in length.
+- Int16: integer type, an integer of 2 bytes (16 bits) in length.

-Int24: integer type, an integer of 3 bytes (24 bits) in length.
+- Int24: integer type, an integer of 3 bytes (24 bits) in length.

-Int32: integer type, an integer of 4 bytes (32 bits) in length.
+- Int32: integer type, an integer of 4 bytes (32 bits) in length.

-Int64: integer type, an integer of 8 bytes (64 bits) in length.
+- Int64: integer type, an integer of 8 bytes (64 bits) in length.

 All of the above types support signed and unsigned.
 And the default is signed, if unsigned, the unsigned attribute should be specified as true.

     (2) Aliases of integer type:

-Bool: Boolean type saved by int8, which is 1 byte in the byte field and 1 bit in the bit field.
+- Bool: Boolean type saved by int8, which is 1 byte in the byte field and 1 bit in the bit field.
 The values are 0 and 1.

-Char: An alias of type int8.
+- Char: An alias of type int8.

-Byte: An alias of type int8.
+- Byte: An alias of type int8.

-Short: An alias of type int16.
+- Short: An alias of type int16.

-Word: An alias of type int16.
+- Word: An alias of type int16.

-Dword: An alias for the int32 type.
+- Dword: An alias for the int32 type.

-Int: An alias for the int32 type.
+- Int: An alias for the int32 type.

-Long: An alias of type int64.
+- Long: An alias of type int64.

    (3) Float type:

-Float32: The number of points, the number of points in length of 4 bytes (32 bits).
+- Float32: The number of points, the number of points in length of 4 bytes (32 bits).

-Float64: The number of points, 8 bytes (64 bits), the number of points.
+- Float64: The number of points, 8 bytes (64 bits), the number of points.

     (4) Aliases of float type :

-Single: An alias for the float32 type.
+- Single: An alias for the float32 type.

-Double: An alias for type float64.
+- Double: An alias for type float64.

     (5) Other basic data types:

-Bytes: byte type, read the byte of the specified length byte.
+- Bytes: byte type, read the byte of the specified length byte.

-Bit: bit type.
+- Bit: bit type.

-Bits: Reads the bits of the specified length.
+- Bits: Reads the bits of the specified length.

-String: Reads the specified length, specifying the string of the charset.
+- String: Reads the specified length, specifying the string of the charset.

-Bcd8421: bcd code based on the 8421 algorithm.
+- Bcd8421: bcd code based on the 8421 algorithm.

-Hex: hex string type
+- Hex: hex string type

 Note: All data types have an endianness distinction(Big-endian, Little-endian).
-Can be specified through the options node in Sdds schema.
+Can be specified through the options node in SDDS schema.

-The sdds engine not only supports read, but also write, insert, and replace.
+The SDDS engine not only supports read, but also write, insert, and replace.

-In the sdds node, the data types are specified by the following two attributes: data_type and unsinged.
+In the SDDS node, the data types are specified by the following two attributes: data_type and unsinged.

 Endianness is specified in the options node.
 If there are individual nodes that are inconsistent with the actual endianness, you need to implement them through a custom function.

 #### Data type extension

-In addition to the basic data types described above, the sdds engine supports the extending for unsupported data types.
+In addition to the basic data types described above, the SDDS engine supports the extending for unsupported data types.
 The extensions are: custom types combined by basic data types.
 Cf the attributes byte_fields and bit_fields.

 It is also possible to read the bytes by the basic type bytes, and then specify the extension function implementation through attributes such as format, formula, and after_action.

-### Node structure of Sdds schema:
+### Node structure of SDDS schema:

 #### Schema structure

-Note: Any sdds schema includes the 3 branch nodes: the format is as follows:
+Note: Any SDDS schema includes the 3 branch nodes: the format is as follows:
 ```
 {
 "meta"：{},
 "options"：{},
-"sdds"：{}
+"SDDS"：{}
 }
 ```
 among them:

-Meta: Metadata used to describe information about this sdds schema.
-The sdds engine does not process this node.
+Meta: Metadata used to describe information about this SDDS schema.
+The SDDS engine does not process this node.

-Options: global program run parameters configured for the sdds engine
+Options: global program run parameters configured for the SDDS engine

-Sdds: sdds schema body.
+sdds: SDDS schema body.

 #### Meta node structure